An-untagged-dev-team/.github/profile/README.md

 - Tell me what K3013 must to correct
 ***
 ### Roblox AI copilot
-- Help us to create the oblox horror map
+- Help us to create the Roblox horror map
-- Generate some models
+- Generate some models ( in Roblox )
 ***
 ## To do list
 We must still do :